-Review of five patient care records evidenced that the majority of care records contained a range of validated risk assessments which were completed as part of the admission process and reviewed as required and informed the care planning process.
-In one care record a nutritional risk assessment had not been undertaken.
-This was an area identified for improvement under the standards.
+Review of five patient care records evidenced that a range of validated risk assessments were completed as part of the admission process and reviewed as required.
+There was evidence that risk assessments informed the care planning process.

 Care records generally reflected the assessed needs of patients, were kept under review and where appropriate, adhered to recommendations prescribed by other healthcare professionals such as tissue viability nurse specialist (TVN), speech and language therapist (SALT) or dieticians.
-One care plan had not been reviewed within the set timescale it was also noted in another patients care record that a care plan had not been devised for an identified nutritional need.
-This was discussed with the registered manager and an area for improvement under the standards was identified.
+The review of one supplementary care chart and subsequent review of this patients care record evidenced that an issue identified in the supplementary chart had not been recorded, in the daily progress notes to ensure that a nursing intervention would be taken if required.
+These observations were highlighted to the registered manager and an area for improvement under the standards was stated.

-Supplementary care records such as repositioning and food and fluid intake charts evidenced that they were not always maintained in accordance with best practice guidance, care standards and legislation.
-Discussion with the registered manager and observation of the patients indicated that this was an issue of poor recording keeping.
-This was an area identified for improvement against the standards.
+Supplementary care records such as food and fluid intake charts at night evidenced that they were not always maintained in accordance with best practice guidance, care standards and legislation.
+This was discussed with the registered manager and an area identified for improvement against the standards was stated.

-Staff generally demonstrated an awareness of the importance of contemporaneous record keeping and of patient confidentiality in relation to the storage of records.
+Staff demonstrated an awareness of the importance of patient confidentiality in relation to the storage of records.
 Patients' records were maintained in accordance with Schedule 3 of the Nursing Homes Regulations (Northern Ireland) 2005.